Step by Step Guide

 The analysis cockpit offers many additional visualizations.

-Click the gray vertical bar labeled "Drill-Down" at the upper right border of Visplore.
+Note: in case you didn't see a bar chart, click on the dark-gray vertical bar labeled "Drill-Down" at the upper right border of Visplore.

 Now, in the Statistics overview, select the time series "Power_Generation_BrightCounty_PV".
 The text filter may help you.